SAP/SapMachine-infrastructure/README.md

         ```
         apt-get install sapmachine-10-jre=10+39-1
         ```
-    * Alpine
-		For Alpine linux, you need to download and save the SapMachine public key into the APK key location.
+    * For Alpine Linux, you need to download and save the SapMachine public key into the APK key location.
         ```
         cd /etc/apk/keys
         wget https://sapmachine-ubuntu.sapcloud.io/alpine/sapmachine%40sap.com-5a673212.rsa.pub